BeeKind Honey Bees

 Nucleus Colonies (Nucs)

-We offer two main payment options; Full Payment, or a 50% deposit (with the balance due at the time of pick up, or anytime before).
-Nuc boxes are included in the full price of the 4 or 5 frame nuc, and are not expected to be returned for a refund, as in the past.
+We understand that availability can be a concern, especially during the busy spring season.
+To guarantee your nucs, we offer two main payment options: Full Payment or a 50% deposit (with the balance due at the time of pick-up or anytime before).
+Additionally, nuc boxes are included in the full price of the 4 or 5 frame nuc, so you do not need to worry about returning them for a refund.